After Iowa, now the tough part for Republican Santorum

-JOHNSTON, Iowa Presidential hopeful Rick Santorum scored a major victory by taking Iowa's Republican nominating contest right down to the wire on Tuesday.
+JOHNSTON, Iowa U.S. presidential hopeful Rick Santorum scored a major victory by taking Iowa's Republican nominating contest right down to the wire on Tuesday.
 Now all he needs are money, staff, and infrastructure to keep his momentum going.

 Santorum came in only 8 votes behind former Massachusetts governor Mitt Romney, who is considered the national front-runner.